HedgehogDevelopment/HedgehogDevelopment.github.io/razl/advancedscript.markdown

 The New-RazlItem cmdlet creates a new ItemDetails object with the specified name, Template, Parent and ID.
 This object can be passed to Set-RazlItem to create/update an item on a Sitecore server.

 Summary of parameters:
 - **ItemID** [Optional] - The ID of the item to create or update.
-If this is omitted, the ID is generated randomly.
+If this is omitted, the ID a random Guid.
 - **Name** [Required] - The name of the new Sitecore item.
 - **ParentItemID** [Required] - The ID of the parent Sitecore item.
 The parent item must exist on the Sitecore server when the ItemDetails object is pushed to the server using Set-RazlItem.
 - **TemplateID** [Required] - The ID of the items template.
 The template must exist on the Sitecore server when the ItemDetails object is pushed to the server using Set-RazlItem.